Used together with proper diet and exercise to help control blood sugar in adults with type 2 diabetes.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to pioglitazone, or if you have type 1 diabetes, diabetic ketoacidosis (ketones in the blood), or severe heart failure.
+You should not use this medicine if you have had an allergic reaction to pioglitazone, or if you have type 1 diabetes, diabetic ketoacidosis (ketones in the blood), severe heart failure, or bladder cancer.

 How to Use This Medicine